 Trauma may cause anxiety, depression, or disassociation, which refers to a feeling of disconnection from a person’s thoughts, feelings, or experiences.
 People who go through a traumatic event may not remember it clearly, or only remember certain parts.

 Some people who experience trauma go on to develop post-traumatic stress disorder (PTSD), which causes longer-lasting symptoms, including flashbacks, nightmares, and hyperarousal.
-This may be particularly likely in people who needed to stay in an ICU or emergency medical care.
+This may be

 In addition to the impact of the initial illness, the chronic symptoms or complications people may experience can also be challenging.
 According to the National Institute of Mental Health (NIH), those with a chronic illness are more likely to develop depression.